1. Statutory Foundations

 |---|---|

-| Audio/video recordings | Show context, absence of publication, or provocation. |
+| Audio/video recordings | Show context, exact words, tone, absence of publicity, or provocation. |

-| Independent witnesses | Establish the tone, exact words, or that nobody else heard. |
+| Independent witnesses | Establish the tone, exact words, or whether the statement was publicly made. |

 | Character/context evidence | Help the court assess whether the words are “serious and insulting” in context.
 (Supreme Court E-Library) |

-| Affidavit of Retraction/Settlement | May support negotiation or case management strategies (but does not, by itself, guarantee dismissal). |
+| Affidavit of Retraction/Settlement | May support negotiation or case management strategies, but does not by itself guarantee dismissal. |

 | Expert testimony (linguistics / culture) | When words might be idiomatic, jocular, or not defamatory in local usage. |

-7. Mitigating & Aggravating Circumstances in Penalty
+7. Mitigating Circumstances in Penalty

-Mitigating (examples under Art.
-13): (Supreme Court E-Library)
+Mitigating circumstances may include: (Supreme Court E-Library)

 - Provocation by the offended party;